Back to overview

 Court work

 Court work is another option.
 Marshalling involves spending time with a judge to see the litigation process from a judicial perspective.
 You’ll read the skeleton arguments and papers before the court and then watch the trial unfold.
 The process is immensely useful: you quickly learn which advocacy styles are effective and which to avoid.
-When it comes to applying for pupillages, marshalling experience will help you to answer those standard interview questions, such as ‘What makes a good barrister?’
-Marshalling is a good introduction to court, the roles of the advocates and the ultimate aim of advocacy as a barrister – persuading the judge.

 Free Representation Unit

 Other options include volunteering for the Free Representation Unit (FRU), a charity that provides free legal representation to those who can’t afford it.
 FRU trains you to represent its clients at tribunals.
 Lots of barristers/solicitors look favourably on this practical experience, which is invaluable when applying for pupillage and training contracts.
 A pupil at Blackstone Chambers says: “I volunteered at FRU for almost two years while on the Graduate Diploma in Law (GDL) and [what was] BPTC.
 Outside of studying, I think it was the most useful thing I did.
-FRU allows you to get stuck into practical elements of law in a way that not many other pro bono organisations do.
+FRU gives you the opportunity to get stuck into practical elements of law in a way that not many other pro bono organisations do.
 You have to meet and advise clients, run a piece of litigation on your own and ultimately may have to argue a case before the Employment or Social Security Tribunal.
 In short, you get real experience of what being a barrister is like.”

 On completion of the training, there’s a legal test to confirm that volunteers have the necessary legal skills.
 For those who pass the test, there’s an induction session, they need to observe a tribunal hearing and the volunteer can then select their first case.
 Full support is given for case preparation from the FRU legal team.